sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

 Again, this is due to a policy implemented by the government (see [here](https://stock.gucheng.com/201906/3742608.shtml)): trading for an IPO stock is halted after an increase of 44% (or a decrease of 36%, albeit not present in this data set) within a single day.

 With this in mind, let's see which are the best-performing IPOs of the decade (obviously, they are all pre-2014).
-The following stocks will double the initial investment (displayed from highest return to lowest return).
+The following stocks will double the initial investment (displayed from highest to lowest return).

 ```python